Jonatanciencias/Jonatanciencias/README.md

 I'm *Jonatan.*

-I'm a Biologist and Natural science teacher, currently studiying Software engineering at "Universidad de Antioquia".
+I'm a Biologist ,Natural science teacher and Pyhton developer.

 I love learning a teaching, some of my tecnologies are: